Aed Abu Amro: Photograph

 Liberty Leading the People, a French painting celebrating the July Revolution in 1830, has been compared to Hassona's photo of Amro.

 Abu Amro was photographed by Mustafa Hassona during the Great March of Return protest in Gaza on 22 October 2018, and the image went viral shortly after its creation.
 The picture shows Amro bare-chested, holding a Palestinian flag in one hand, while hurling a sling with the other hand over his head.
 He appears to be standing in front of a cloud of smoke, and the intensity of his gaze and the determination in his posture have made the photo an iconic symbol of the Palestinian struggle for freedom and justice.

 The photo was compared to Liberty Leading the People by French painter Eugene Delacroix, which allegorically depicts the July Revolution of 1830 that overthrew King Charles X. Some interpreted the imagery as a representation of a biblical tale of David versus Goliath, whereas others considered the depiction to be a celebration of violence, as some reports have referred to Abu Amro as a "Palestinian extremist" and linked him to riots on the border between Gaza and Israel.
 One commentator said that the oppression of Palestinians is not something that can be romanticised or viewed through a poetic lens, as the reality of life in Gaza is one of constant suffering and loss.

 Aftermath

 Abu Amro was reportedly shot in the leg by an Israeli sniper in November 2018 while participating in a demonstration in support of the Just Future For Palestine Flotilla, which set sail to challenge Israel's naval blockade.
 He was seen being carried away on a stretcher by medics while holding the Palestinian flag and making the sign of peace.

+Mustafa Hassona – awards

-Hassona, who is also from the Gaza Strip, received numerous awards for the photo, including the Pictures of the Year International award, Sony World Photography Award, Malta International Photo Award, and All About Photo Photographer of the Year.
+Hassona, who is also from the Gaza Strip, received numerous awards for the photo, including Siena International Photo Awards 2024, International Photography Awards 2019 and 2024, the Pictures of the Year International award 2016, Sony World Photography Award 2019, Malta International Photo Award 2018, and All About Photo Photographer of the Year 2019.
 He was also a finalist in the LensCulture Visual Storytelling Awards 2019.